Gmail Listener

 Property Type Description

-content Stream The attachment content stream.
+content Stream Attachment content stream.
 If Workflow state is persisted between steps, Flowgear can serialize this content as Base64 text.

 Usage Notes

-• When FireMethod is PerAttachment, the listener emits one row per attachment and repeats the parent email metadata on each row.
+• When FireMethod is PerAttachment, the listener repeats the parent message metadata on one row per attachment.

-• If ProcessedFolder is blank, the listener marks successfully processed messages as read.
-If ProcessedFolder is set, the listener removes the monitored label and applies the processed label instead.
+• If ProcessedFolder is blank, successfully processed messages are marked as read.
+If it is set, the monitored label is removed and the processed label is applied instead.

-• If ErrorFolder is set and message processing fails, the listener removes the monitored label and applies the error label without marking the message as read.
+• If ErrorFolder is set and message processing fails after the message is found, the monitored label is removed and the error label is applied without marking the message as read.

-• Gmail Listener runs on any supported cluster.
+• The listener runs on any supported cluster.